SciBorgs/SciGuides/BasicArmBot.md

 Follow [these docs](https://docs.wpilib.org/en/stable/docs/software/dashboards/glass/mech2d-widget.html) to help create your arm.

+### Putting the widget together

 There should be one central encapsulating `Mechanism2d` to create the widget, a `Mechanism2dRoot` as the axis of rotation, and one `Mechanism2dLigament` to act as the actual arm.
 This ligament is the part that directly receives position measurements and moves to fit that, effectively simulating the arm's position.

-Be sure to use the provided constants in the constructor.
+Be sure to use the provided constants in the constructor(s).

 Create your `Mechanism2d` with a proper window size and an associated root with 3D translations to the axis of rotation on the physical robot...